GoPlausible/algorand-remote-mcp/README.md

 ### Account Management
 13. `create_account` - Create a new Algorand account
-14. `recover_account` - Recover an Algorand account from mnemonic
+14. `mnemonic_to_address` - View the address associated with a mnemonic (without storing the private key)
 15. `check_balance` - Check the balance of an Algorand account
-16. `get_wallet_secretkey` - Get the secret key for the configured wallet
-17. `get_wallet_publickey` - Get the public key for the configured wallet
+16. `get_wallet_publickey` - Get the public key for the configured wallet
-18. `get_wallet_mnemonic` - Get the mnemonic for the configured wallet
-19. `get_wallet_address` - Get the address for the configured wallet
+17. `get_wallet_address` - Get the address for the configured wallet
-20. `get_wallet_account` - Get the account information for the configured wallet
+18. `get_wallet_account` - Get the account information for the configured wallet
-21. `get_wallet_assets` - Get the assets for the configured wallet
+19. `get_wallet_assets` - Get the assets for the configured wallet
-22. `reset-wallet_account` - Reset the wallet account for the configured user
+20. `reset_wallet_account` - Reset the wallet account for the configured user
+21. `migrate_to_vault` - Migrate your account from KV-based mnemonic to vault-based keypair

 ### Transaction Operations
 23. `create_payment_transaction` - Create a payment transaction on Algorand